Why the Right Screw Tip Matters

-In these traditional rear seat closing valves, closure is accomplished primarily by a minimal clearance from the ring OD to the barrel ID.
-This tight fit creates friction that attempts to hold the ring in place while the screw rotates, and is forced rearward as the screw develops the necessary pressure to overcome the backpressure resistance.
+In these traditional free flow valves, closure is accomplished primarily by a minimal clearance from the ring OD to the barrel ID.
+This tight fit creates friction that attempts to hold the ring in place while the feedscrew rotates, and is forced rearward as the feddscrew develops the necessary pressure to overcome the backpressure resistance.
 Wear is created by friction on the upstream side of the retainer and the downstream side of the ring, as well as the barrel ID and the ring OD.

 Another popular variant of the ring type valve incorporates an interlocking between the upstream side of the retainer and the downstream side of the ring (castellated valve).
 This design eliminates frictional wear on the retainer as the ring must rotate with the screw.
 These interlocking designs are more prone to breakage and as the ring is required to rotate with the screw, barrel wear is increased - as the minimum ring to barrel clearance is still required to close the valve.

-As the barrel wears, traditional ring valves lose the friction required for sealing and become erratic.
+As the injection barrel wears, traditional free flow lose the friction required for sealing and become erratic.
 This is seen in increased cushion variation, naturally leading to part weight variation.
 To help stabilize cushion variation more and more decompression (pullback) is used.
 This helps due to areas of less wear as the valve is moved rearward in the barrel.